 Reduced Graphene Oxide

-Reduced graphene oxide first undergoes the typical synthesis process and then it is reduced which removes most of the surface functional groups as well as restores the molecular structure to one much closer to pristine graphene than graphene oxide.
+Reduced GO first undergoes the typical synthesis process and then it is reduced which removes most of the surface functional groups as well as restores the molecular structure to one much closer to pristine graphene than GO.

 There are a number of ways reduction can be achieved and is typically a chemical, thermal or electrochemical process.
 Some of these techniques are able to produce very high quality rGO, similar to pristine graphene, but can be complex or time consuming to carry out.